Dear Members,

 INSOLVENCY AND BANKRUPTCY CODE, 2016 (IBC):

-49. DETAILS OF APPLICATION MADE OR PROCEEDING PENDING UNDER INSOLVENCY
+46. DETAILS OF APPLICATION MADE OR PROCEEDING PENDING UNDER

 loans taken from banks and financial institutions.

-51. DEVIATIONS, IF ANY OBSERVED ON FUNDS RAISED THROUGH PUBLIC ISSUE,
+48. DEVIATIONS, IF ANY OBSERVED-ON FUNDS RAISED THROUGH PUBLIC

 During the year under review, company has not raised any funds from